Bonf6059/ISA-Hornetkeeping/README.md

 # Old updates

+25/02/2026
+- Added insulated Deathstinger Apiary, it looks and works the same as the std one but is more cold resistant and more vulnerable to heat

 09/02/2026
 - Removed ISA_DeathstingerApiary from the trader's inventory, it caused the trader to be attacked by the swarm